Janaverl/plan-eet/README.md

 First, I created some pages in vanilla php, jQuery and css.
 I haven't learned any php-framework at that time.
 After someone told me that I could give a try in a framework, I decided to study about Symfony and meanwhile refactore the work I did into a Symfony-application.

-## milestones of the first alfa-version
+## projects of the alfa-version
+I split up the project into 6 smaller ones, in order to keep track of the progress.
+The follow-up will be registered in https://github.com/Janaverl/kampmenu/projects .

+**010 - login and registration**
-* as an admin or user I want to register and login, so that I can use the tool :. =>  DONE
+as an admin or user I want to register and login, so that I can use the tool

+**020 - CMS for the recipes**
-* as an admin, I want to create, update or see the recipes (and all it's related-data), so it is available for the user in order to plan their meals:
+as an admin, I want to create, update or see the recipes (and all it's related-data), so it is available for the user in order to plan their meals

-  * CREATE ingredients, recipes, rayons, ... to the database :. => DONE
-  * READ a sortable & filterable list of all ingredients and recipes in the database :. => DONE
-  * READ an individual ingredient :. => IN PROGRESS
-  * UPDATE ingredients, recipes to the database :. => IN PROGRESS
+**030 - create a camp**
-* as a user, I want to create or update a camp, so I can plan my meals
+as a user, I want to create or update a camp, so I can plan my meals

-* as a user, I want to choose recipes for every moment that there should be a meal, so I have a schedule and I have a shopping-list
+**040 - plan the meals of a camp** as a user, I want to choose recipes for every moment that there should be a meal, so I have a schedule and I have a shopping-list

+**050 - create a shopping list**
-* as a user, I want to see a shopping-list sorted by the shopping shelves, so it is easy to prepare the shopping
+as a user, I want to see a shopping-list sorted by the shopping shelves, so it is easy to prepare the shopping

-* as a user, I want to see the daily menu, so it can guide me during the cooking-process of that day
+**060 - guide the user during the camp** as a user, I want to see the daily menu, so it can guide me during the cooking-process of that day